 Select this location with the projector suspended upside-down from the ceiling behind the screen.

-Note that a special rear projection screen and the BenQ Projector Ceiling Mounting Kit are required for this installation location.
+Note that a special rear projection screen and the BenQ projector ceiling mount kit are required for this installation location.

-Set Rear Ceiling in the SYSTEM SETUP: Basic > Projector Position menu after you turn the projector on.
+Set Rear Ceiling after you turn the projector on.